Abstract

 Our Method: Empowerment via Successor Representations

 Our core contribution is a novel objective for training agents that are intrinsically motivated to assist humans without requiring a model of the human's reward function.
-Our objective, Empowerment via Successor Representations (ESR), maximizes the influence of the human's actions on the environment, and, unlike past approaches for assistance without reward inference, is based on a scalable model-free objective that can be derived from learned successor features that encode which states the human is likely to want to reach given their current action.
-Our objective empowers the human to reach the desired states, not all states, without assuming a human model.
+Our objective, Empowerment via Successor Representations (ESR), maximizes the influence of the human's actions on the environment, and, unlike past approaches for assistance without reward inference, is based on a scalable model-free objective that can be derived from learned successor features encoding the states the human may want to reach given their action.
+Our effective empowerment objective enables the human to reach desired states without needing to infer their reward function.

 Our method learns three representations: